-FORMS OF PROSE

-FICTION NON-FICTION

-SHORT STORY AUTOBIOGRAPHY/ BIOGRAPHY, DIARY,

-NOVEL ESSAY.
-LETTERS.
-SPEECH.
-TRAVELOGUE

-A work of fiction refers to a literary narrative, usually in prose, which is invented rather than based on facts and real happenings.
-It is a general practice to use the term as a synonym for short story and novel and at the most novella, a piece of middle length.
+FORMS OF PROSE FICTION NON-FICTION SHORT STORY NOVEL AUTOBIOGRAPHY/ BIOGRAPHY, DIARY, ESSAY, LETTERS, SPEECH, TRAVELOGUE story and novel and at the most novella, a piece of middle length.
 Non-fiction, on the other hand, includes works that are based on or derived from the life of the author or any historical personage or event.
 It includes a variety of forms, the most common being essay, biography or autobiography, letter, travelogue, diary, speeches and so on.
 We are going to briefly discuss these forms in this section.
 Their detailed description will follow in the next lesson.